So, you've got yourself a flashy, custom made online shop for your business and now it's time to start keeping your products updated.

 The four main tools that appear when you first open the program are the ones you will use most.

-It's a good idea to have a close look around and get accustomed to the tools before we begin our tutorial
+It's a good idea to have a close look around and familiarise yourself with these tools before continuing with the tutorial.

-If a toolbar dissapears, don't worry, you will find icons that re-open them up in the top, right corner of the program window.
+If a toolbar dissapears, you will find icons that re-open them up in the top, right corner of the program window.

-Before you optimise your images, it's good practise to make sure you are starting out with the best possible pictures of your product to begin with.
-We suggest you read an article or two about how to take great photos or even consider hiring a professional photographer to make your images look amazing..
+Before you optimise your images, it's good practise to make sure you are starting out with the best possible pictures to begin with.
+If you'd like to learn how to take great photos, We suggest you read an article or two about it.
+Watch this space, we'll write articles for you and post them to this blog for you.
+Meanwhile, here are some tips to help ensure your photos of your products or services will look great on your website:

 Once you have some gorgeous images saved in a place where you can easily find them, you'll be ready to start optimising them for your website.